-For many, the image of a crystal clear, straw yellow pilsner is the ultimate image of beer.
-There’s good reason for that.
-Few styles can quench a thirst like a crisp pilsner.
+Crystal clear, straw yellow pilsner — this is the visual epitome of beer for many people.
+There’s a good reason for that, like how most popular beers look exactly like that.
+However, few styles can quench a thirst like a crisp pilsner.

-Unfortunately for Americans, the brewing legacy brought to the U.S. in the 1800s lost their original Bavarian heritage as companies like Anheuser-Busch and Miller Brewing turned their products into mass-produced commodities.
-The good news: pilsners are again in vogue.
+Unfortunately for Americans, the brewing legacy brought to the U.S. in the 1800s had gone off course from its original Bavarian heritage as companies like Anheuser-Busch and Miller Brewing spun their products around into mass-produced commodities.
+The good news: Pilsners are again in vogue.

-Whether it’s the imports from Bavaria that help renew American interest in tasty beer or the craft producers who are building on the strong European heritage, there are some excellent pilsners at breweries better known for their trendy IPAs, but they’re not all that well distributed.
+Whether it’s the imports from Bavaria that help renew American interest in tasty beer or the craft producers who are building on the strong European heritage, there are some excellent pilsners at breweries better known for their trendy India Pale Ales (IPAs) although they aren’t as all that well distributed.
 We’re here to help with that.
 Here are some of the best pilsners you can get on the market:

 This brand is from the home of pilsners, Plzen, Czech Republic.
 It’s perhaps the best and most widely available pilsner and therefore most can point to it as a perfect example.
 It’s so clean and delicate that the beer is perfect for when anyone “needs a beer.”